bitwit/bitwit.ca/src/render/blog/2018-06-19-serverless-or-not.html.md

   - software
   - server-side
 title: Serverless or Not?
 That is the question
-description:
+description: Over the last few days I've been weighing the pros/cons of these services and hope my experiences might help others' own investigations.
 status: publish
-excerpt:
+excerpt: Over the last few days I've been weighing the pros/cons of these services and hope my experiences might help others' own investigations.
+image: blog/serverless/folder-structure.jpg
 disqusId: serverless-or-not
 ---

 This post is an anecdote about about playing with cloud functions.
 Over the last few days I've been weighing the pros/cons of these services and hope my experiences might help others' own investigations.
 This is about a hobby project I am working on, which is a great place to try things.
-There's not much code in this post but the project is 100% open source on GitHub.
+There's not much code in this post but the project is [open source on GitHub][4].

 ## Developer on a Dime